Quantco/datajudge/docs/source/examples/example_dates.rst

 Example: Dates
 ==============

-This example concerns itself with expressing ``Constraint`` s against data revolving around dates.
-While date ``Constraint`` s between tables exist, we will only illustrate ``Constraint`` s on a single table and reference values here.
+This example concerns itself with expressing ``Constraint``s against data revolving around dates.
+While date ``Constraint``s between tables exist, we will only illustrate ``Constraint``s on a single table and reference values here.
 As a consequence, we will only use ``WithinRequirement``, as opposed to ``BetweenRequirement``.

-Concretely, we will assume a table containing prices for a given product.
+Concretely, we will assume a table containing prices for a given product of id 1.
 Importantly, these prices are valid for a certain date range only.
-More precisely, we assume that the price is indicated in the ``price`` column, the date from which it is valid - the date itself included - in ``date_from`` and the the until when it is valid - the date itself included - in the ``date_to`` column.
+More precisely, we assume that the price for a product - identified via the ``preduct_id`` column
+- is indicated in the ``price`` column, the date from which it is valid - the date itself included - in ``date_from`` and the the until when it is valid - the date itself included - in the ``date_to`` column.

 Such a table might look as follows:

 .. list-table:: prices
    :header-rows: 1

+   * - product_id
-   * - price
+     - price
      - date_from
      - date_to
+   * - 1
-   * - 13.99
+     - 13.99
      - 22/01/01
      - 22/01/10
+   * - 1
-   * - 14.5
+     - 14.5
      - 22/01/11
      - 22/01/17
+   * - 1
-   * - 13.37
+     - 13.37
      - 22/01/16
      - 22/01/31